ffernnyp/ffernnyp/README.md

 ---

-- 👩‍💻 I’m  : **IT STUDENT AT  King Mongkut's University of Technology Thonburi **
+- 👩‍💻 I’m  : ** It Stuent at King Mongkut's University of Technology Thonburi **

 - 📫 How to reach me : **areeyapornchotising@gmail.com**